-Guidance documents for the described pathways are posted on Accountability's web page.
+Guidance documents for the described pathways are posted on the GaDOE Career Pathways webpage.
 These documents list the specific courses and associated course numbers required for each pathway.

 The graduates used for this calculation are not restricted to a cohort.
 They may have graduated early or they may have graduated in four years or more years.
 However, all graduates considered for this calculation must have graduated with a regular diploma (diploma type = G,C,B,V).
 Diploma Type is an element collected via SR. The denominator for this rate is the count of graduates for the academic year.